 Milkweed tussock moth caterpillar

 The hairy caterpillars of the milkweed tussock moth or Euchaetes egle look like a cross between a bristle brush and a really fluffy dachshund.
 They have alternating tufts of orange, white and black, which explains why they're also sometimes known as the milkweed tiger moth.
-When they transform into butterflies, their wings are grayish, while their bodies are yellow with a row of black dots.
+When they transform into moths, their wings are grayish, while their bodies are yellow with a row of black dots.
 The best place to find one of these tricolor insects is on a milkweed plant, of course.